-The disputed domain name <INTESATURKEY.COM> was registered and is used in bad faith.
+The disputed domain name was registered and is used in bad faith.

-The Complainant's trademarks "INTESA" are distinctive and well known all around the world.
+The Complainant's trademarks "SISAL" and "MOONEY" are distinctive and well known in the country where the Respondent lives.
 The fact that the Respondent has registered a domain name that is confusingly similar to them indicates that the Respondent had knowledge of the Complainant's trademark at the time of registration of the disputed domain name.
-In addition, if the Respondent had carried even a basic Google search in respect of the wording "INTESA", the same would have yielded obvious references to the Complainant.
-The Complainant submits an extract of a Google search in support of its allegation.
-This raises a clear inference of knowledge of the Complainant's trademark on the part of the Respondent.
+In addition, if the Respondent had carried even a basic Google search in respect of the wording "Sisal" or "Mooney", the same would have yielded obvious references to the Complainant.
 Therefore, it is more than likely that the domain name at issue would not have been registered if it were not for Complainant's trademark.
-This is a clear evidence of registration of the domain name in bad faith.
+This is clear evidence of registration of the domain name in bad faith.